 The beaches in Marina Piccola are the most glamorous of all those on the island.
 You can easily reach the bay on foot by walking down Via Mulo (the road begins at "Due Golfi" at the end of Via Roma).
 The Faraglioni lie within easy swimming distance.
 The only downside is that the sun leaves the bay early in the afternoon.
 There are two public beaches, one on either side of the Siren's rock.

-From the Punta Tragara viewing point, a narrow trail leads down to the rocks at the foot of the the Faraglioni.
-Here there are two private beach clubs, each of which has a highly acclaimed restaurant, where you can spend a leisurely day by the sea.
+From the Punta Tragara viewing point, a narrow trail leads down to the rocks at the foot of the Faraglioni.
+Here there are two private beach clubs La Fontelina e Da Luigi ai Faraglioni, each of which has a highly acclaimed restaurant, where you can spend a leisurely day by the sea.
 Don't worry about having to make the uphill return journey: both clubs operate a shuttle boat service to Marina Piccola.

-Near the Blue Grotto, there are beach clubs where you can swim and enjoy the sun until late afternoon.
+Near the Blue Grotto, there is "Il Riccio" beach club where you can swim and enjoy the sun until late afternoon.
 There's a free public area too.

 Anacapri's lighthouse is the islanders' favorite beach.
 This little bay beneath the island's lighthouse is the only place to warmed by the sun from early morning until late in the afternoon, when it sets in a spectacular display of red, yellow, and pink over the water.